Magforum logo links to homepage

 • Fashion weeekly at NatMags - Project Z

-• ACP-Natmag to launch Real People weekly (Project Star) in January
+• ACP-Natmag to launch Real People weekly in January 2006

 • NatMags-Rodale planning to bring Prevention to UK from US

-• FHM compact for summer 2006 at Emap following success of trial
+• FHM compact for summer 2006 at Emap following trial success

 • News International to launch True Lives and Inside Out in spring.
-Media Week.
 Follows Guardian report

-• Robin Derrick, creative director of Vogue, was inspired in his career by a Vogue cover in 1976.
-The Independent
+• Robin Derrick, creative director of Vogue, was inspired in his career by a Vogue cover in 1976, he tells The Independent

 • Muffin the Mule and Zap comics at Future